sebdehne/dehnes.com/content/post/2020-06-05-raspberry-pi-setup-for-watching-movies-in-car.md

 ### Samba fileserver
 At last, install and configure the samba fileserver as described [here](https://magpi.raspberrypi.org/articles/samba-file-server) and make sure it provides access to the external drive.

+### Accessing movies from iPad
+If your iPad has IpadOS 13 or later, you can access any samba file share using the `Files` app and play movies that way.
+But one of the iPads I am using is too old and does not have IpadOS 13.

+Fortunately there is the [VLC](https://apps.apple.com/us/app/vlc-for-mobile/id650377962) app which has samba support and therefore can access all movies on the Raspberry Pi.
+That is a nice solutions which works fine on old Ipads, and in addition, VLC will probably play more formats anyway.

 {{< lightbox src="/img/raspberry-movies/20200605_142329.jpg" lightbox="raspberry-pi-with-ipads" title=" ">}}